 Fernando J. Guerra is Director of the Thomas and Dorothy Leavey Center for the Study of Los Angeles at Loyola Marymount University.
-Dr. Guerra served as Assistant to the President for Faculty Resources from 1992-96.
+Dr. Guerra also serves as Assistant to the President for Civic Engagement.
 He is a Professor of Political Science and Chicana/o Studies, and has served as Chairman of the Chicana/o Studies Department, Director of the American Cultures program, and Director of the Summer in Mexico program.
 He has been on the faculty at Loyola Marymount University since 1984.

 Dr. Guerra has also served as a source for the mass media.
 He has been quoted in approximately 500 news stories by over twenty publications including The Los Angeles Times, The New York Times, The Washington Post, La Opinión, The Chicago Tribune, The Wall Street Journal, Time Magazine, Newsweek, Business Week, The Economist, and media outlets in Europe, Latin America, and Asia.
 He has appeared on CNN, NBC’s Today Show, CBS Evening News with Dan Rather, Fox National News, and numerous local television news/public affairs shows, including Life and Times, where he also served as an occasional co-host.